mathspp/mathspp/pages/04.talks/_20240403-hold-my-parentheses/split-talk.md

 In the end, we'll end up with two fun lines of code that use features of the Python language that are typically frowned upon!

+Dave enjoyed himself and told me:

+ > “That was a great lightning talk!
+Clever, entertaining, thought-provoking, and brief.”

 ===

 ![](_slide.webp)